pmd/pmd/docs/pages/pmd/userdocs/installation.md

 The PMD command (`pmd.bat` or `run.sh pmd`) requires two options:

-* `-d <path>`: path to the sources to analyse.
-This can be a file name, a directory, or a jar or zip file containing the sources.
+* `-d <path>`: Root directory for sources to be analyzed.
+This can be a single file name, a directory, or a jar or zip file containing the sources.
 * `-R <path>`: the ruleset file you want to use.
 PMD uses xml configuration files, called *rulesets*, which specify which rules to execute on your sources.
 You can also run a single rule by referencing it using its *category* and name (more details [here](pmd_userdocs_making_rulesets.html#referencing-a-single-rule)).
 For example, you can check for unnecessary